Faiq0602/Rudra/README.md

 Hello , this is the website which i ended up making for the recruitment test for rudra.
 Unfortunately i couldnt manage time to add javascript into it and make it working.
 And because of that it is just like a blueprint of how the website could look.
 I didnt started early enough and spent most of my time in looking at various sites for inspiration , now i feel like i could have done pretty much more if i started earlier.

+Edit : I have added the feature for adding/removing toppings.It uses javascript to targets the desired id and changes the source of image on the action of the click of button.